quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 generators,... that you put on Polygon will go to its respective folder.
 One advantage of Polygon is that The author only need to work with the user interface, and Polygon will take care the rest.
-For most of the time, this structure is not _visible_ for us, and we don't need to.
+For most of the time, this structure is not _visible_ to us, and we don't need to.
 But there are a way to do see it, and we go through it [later](#package).

 #### Version control